sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ##### PW Saving
-Saved previous passwords in the DB,  for enable this. is necessary to set how many old password you would like to save.
+Saved previous passwords in the DB to verify that the user cannot used old password

-Implementation: will be support by using pam_pwhistory.so, remember=N option.
+Implementation: will be supported by using pam_pwhistory.so, remember=N option (N- number of old passwords to be saved).
-Seen that in Debian its not necessary to install this package.
-Its enough to add the remember=N option to the common-password file.
+See that in Debian it's not necessary to install this package.
+It's enough to add the remember=N option to the common-password file.

 Note:
 For saving password with sha512, need to modify the /etc/pam.d/system-auth-a file to contain this line: